raingerber/jest-shell-matchers/README.md

 ## Usage

-The library exposes [asynchronous matchers](https://jestjs.io/docs/en/expect#async-matchers), so it requires [Jest 23 or higher](https://jestjs.io/blog/2018/05/29/jest-23-blazing-fast-delightful-testing.html#custom-asynchronous-matchers) (to run synchronous tests, use [spawn-with-mocks](https://www.npmjs.com/package/spawn-with-mocks) directly).
+The library exposes [asynchronous matchers](https://jestjs.io/docs/en/expect#async-matchers), so it requires [Jest 23 or higher](https://jestjs.io/blog/2018/05/29/jest-23-blazing-fast-delightful-testing.html#custom-asynchronous-matchers) (to run tests with synchronous matchers, use [spawn-with-mocks](https://www.npmjs.com/package/spawn-with-mocks) directly).
 Mocks are created by writing temporary files to disk, so they do not work if `fs.writeFileSync` is being mocked.

 **Initialization**